skylerto/perceptron/README.md

 [input guidelines](doc/input_guidelines.md).

-To classify a specific coordinate using your trained perceptron, run `Perceptron.classify x, y` where x is the desired x coordinate and y is the desired y coordinate in the classification.
+To classify a specific coordinate using your trained perceptron, run `Perceptron.classify p, x, y` where p is your trained perceptron, x is the desired x coordinate and y is the desired y coordinate in the classification.

 ## Contributing